Batalin-Vilkovisky structures on moduli spaces of flat connections: Introduction

 \subsection{Acknowledgements}

 We are indebted to V. Serganova for fruitful discussions, and we would like to thank E. Getzler and V. Turaev for their interest in our work.
+We would also like to thank the referee for a careful reading of the manuscript, and Aoi Wakuda for noticing a sign ambiguity in Appendix \ref{app:oddLie}.

-Research of AA was supported in part by the grants 182767, 208235, 200400 and by the National Center for Competence in Research (NCCR) SwissMAP of the Swiss National Science Foundation.
-Research of FN was supported in part by the Marie Sklodowska-Curie action, grant agreement no. 896370.
-Research of JP was supported by the Postdoc.Mobility grant 203065 of the SNSF.
+Research of A.A. was supported in part by the grants 208235 and 200400 and by the National Center for Competence in Research (NCCR) SwissMAP of the Swiss National Science Foundation, and by the award of the Simons Foundation to the Hamilton Mathematics Institute of the Trinity College Dublin under the program “Targeted Grants to Institutes”.
+Research of F.N. was supported in part by the Marie Sklodowska-Curie action, grant agreement no. 896370.
+Research of J.P. was supported by the Postdoc.Mobility grant 203065 of the SNSF.